 Peppermint essential oil is minty and refreshing.
 It is generally considered to be an analgesic, antispasmodic, decongestant, expectorant, stimulant, vasoconstrictor, antiseptic and anesthetic.
 It is used in many natural remedies due to its amazing properties.

-Peppermint is a hybrid of spearmint and watermint.
-It is believed to have originated in the Mediterranean, but most of the world's peppermint in now grown in the United States.
+This fresh smelling oil is a hybrid of spearmint and watermint.
+It is believed to have originated in the Mediterranean, but most of the world’s peppermint in now grown in the United States.
 The leaves are richest in oil and are usually picked just before the plant flowers.
-The main active ingredient, menthol, creates the herb's cooling effect.
+The main active ingredient, menthol, creates the herb’s cooling effect.
 The essential oil is created by steam distillation of sprigs and leaves.

 The Egyptians, Greeks and Romans used it for stomach ailments and indigestion.
 It was also used to alleviate headaches and nervous disorders.
 There are references to peppermint by Pliny the Elder as early as 70 CE.

 Peppermint oil is generally considered safe for topical and internal use.
 Undiluted essential oils can bother certain individuals with sensitive skin.
 It is best to dilute all essential oils before using them.
 You can also dab the oil on a localized area to see if there is a reaction.
 Peppermint oil is often used with lavender, lemon, rosemary and tea tree oils for combined benefit.

 Peppermint oil is used topically, as a supplement, in food and around the home.
 When we hear about housecleaning with essential oils, peppermint is the one at the top of the list.
 It is preferred as it has a wonderful smell as well as cleaning and antimicrobial properties.